 - Spamming chat ICly or OOCly including LOOC and Deadchat is not allowed.
 This includes copypastes, macro spam or anything else intentionally producing large amounts of message content or duplicate inputs/logs.

 Rule 4: No griefing

 Griefing is the intent of one player wanting to cause grief or annoyance to other players or the server without a valid roleplay reason.
-If Staff believes that the player’s intent is to grief, then action will be taken whether or not it was the player’s intent.
-Any damage to the station or players caused by griefing can be repaired at an Admin’s discretion.
+If Staff believes that a player’s intent is to grief, action can be taken regardless of claimed intent.
+Any damage caused by griefing can be repaired at the handling staff members discretion.
 If you are being griefed, don’t retaliate - Adminhelp it and you’ll get healed.
 Shooting a griefer can cause you to get in trouble as well, and the combat logs you’re generating make it harder for Staff to prove who the real griefer is.

 - Shooting up medbay at round start.

 - Shooting a marine without their consent, ICly or OOCly, when a xeno attempts to capture them.